 Intuitively, most people naturally press on certain points on the body when they feel pain, for example in the neck or at the temples.
 Pressing on these parts of the body, called acupressure points, releases the blockages, most of which can also be physically felt as painful tension.
 In most cases, the point hurts significantly as soon as pressure is applied or feels tight and hardened.
 There are also acupressure points for sleep disorders.
 However, the knowledge of where the most helpful points are has unfortunately been lost or never known in many places in the Western world and is only now slowly finding its way into medical treatments for sleep disorders and other problems.

-We have gathered for you some exercises that can be very effective for sleep disorders.
-Consider them as a guide to help your body and always remember to listen to your own feelings, because no one knows you as well as you do.
+We have put together some exercises for you that can be very effective for sleep disorders.
+Think of them as a guide to help your body and always remember to listen to your own feelings, because nobody knows you as well as you do.
 A balanced diet is also very important in addition to acupressure to prevent sleep problems.
 If you are pregnant, have physical limitations or questions, don't forget to talk to your doctor about acupressure beforehand.

-The easiest way to use acupressure against sleep disorders is the acupressure mat Shakti Mat.
-This is a pressure point mat with tips made of high quality ABS plastic, on which you lie with your back in case of sleep disorders.
-The advantage is obvious: acupressure with the Shakti Mat can be applied without the need for prior knowledge.
-In addition, no own strength is necessary to stimulate the pressure points, because those who sleep poorly often also suffer from weakness and find it difficult to persistently apply the force to press the acupressure points.
+The easiest way to use acupressure for sleep disorders is the Shakti Mat acupressure mat.
+This is a pressure point mat with tips made of high-quality ABS plastic, which you can lie on with your back if you have trouble sleeping.
+The advantage is obvious: acupressure with the Shakti Mat can be used without any prior knowledge.
+What's more, you don't need to use your own strength to stimulate the pressure points, because people who sleep badly often also suffer from weakness and find it difficult to muster the strength to press the acupressure points.

-Helpful points for acupressure against sleep disorders we show you on the following pictures and explain in the description what you have to do to stimulate them.
-For many of the points, the Shakti Mat can be used as a wonderful tool to get the body through a restful and healthy night.
+We show you helpful points for acupressure against sleep disorders in the following pictures and explain in the description what you need to do to stimulate them.
+For many of the points, the Shakti Mat can be used as a wonderful aid to help the body through a restful and healthy night.
 How does it work?
-In addition to pressing the acupressure points, Shakti Mat stimulates blood flow and stimulates natural hormone production, which in turn ensures that the body's own self-healing powers can be put to full use, because when tissue fluid and blood are well distributed, the body can also successfully transport its healing messengers to where they are needed.
+In addition to pressing the acupressure points, Shakti Mat stimulates blood circulation and stimulates natural hormone production, which in turn ensures that the body's own self-healing powers can be fully utilized, because when tissue fluid and blood are well distributed, the body can also successfully transport its healing messenger substances to where they are needed.

-You will find the point at the crease of your wrist on the inside of your hand in extension of the inner side of your little finger.
-Press H7 firmly for about a minute or massage it in stroking movements from the bottom to the top of the hand towards the palm, close your eyes and breathe deeply.
+You will find the point on the crease of your wrist on the inside of your hand in extension of the inside of your little finger.
+Press H7 firmly for about a minute or massage it again and again in stroking movements from bottom to top towards the palm of your hand, close your eyes and breathe deeply.
 Then switch arms and do the exercise on the other side.
-The point is excellent for alleviating sleep disturbances caused by mental overstimulation, i.e. for all those who have problems with stress.
+This point is excellent for alleviating sleep disorders caused by mental overstimulation, i.e. for anyone who has problems with stress.
 It is also said to be very helpful against cold night sweats.

-The acupressure point LG 16 is located in the depression on the back of the head directly under the base of the skull.
-The easiest way to press it with your hands is to press both middle fingers of your hands firmly into the depression and tilt your head back slightly, i.e. lean on your fingers to increase the pressure.
-You may have to yawn while doing this.
+The LG 16 acupressure point is located in the hollow at the back of the head directly under the base of the skull.
+The easiest way to press it with your hands is to press both middle fingers of your hands firmly into the indentation and tilt your head back slightly, i.e. lean on your fingers to increase the pressure.
+You may have to yawn as you do this.

 Points B 10 are located approximately 1 centimeter below the base of the skull on the two muscle cords to the left and right of the spine.
 They can be pressed firmly with the fingers.
 Alternatively, it can also be pleasant to massage upwards over the points towards the skull.
 Stimulating the points with the Shakti Mat is easier than applying pressure with your hands: Roll up the mat and lie on it so that the spines stimulate the points.
 The Windvilla point is used in Chinese medicine for various sleep disorders and mental overload.
 The Heavenly Pillar helps with insomnia, stress and exhaustion.